mozilla-spidermonkey/jsparagus/README.md

 *   If I faithfully implement the algorithms in the book, will it be less of a dumpster fire?
 Smaller, more factored?

+*   How can I tell if a transformation on grammars preserves the property of being LR(k)?
+Factoring out a nonterminal, for example, may not preserve LR(k)ness.
+Inlining probably always does.

+*   Is there some variant of this that treats nonterminals more like terminals?
+It's easy to imagine computing start sets and follow sets that contain both kinds of symbols.
+Does that buy us anything?

 Things I noticed:

 *   I think Yacc allows bits of code in the middle of productions: